lycheeverse/lychee/README.md

     -i, --insecure               Proceed for server connections considered insecure (invalid TLS) -n, --no-progress            Do not show progress bar.
-                                 This is recommended for non-interactive shells (e.g. for continuous integration) --skip-missing           Skip missing input files (default is to error if they don't exist) -V, --version                Prints version information
+                                 This is recommended for non-interactive shells (e.g. for continuous integration) --require-https          When HTTPS is available, treat HTTP links as errors --skip-missing           Skip missing input files (default is to error if they don't exist) -V, --version                Prints version information
     -v, --verbose                Verbose program output